AllanTheBenevolent/PythonProblems/README.md

 # PythonProblems
-Repository for various programming problems done in python to help learn the concepts of programming through problem solving with python.
+Repository for various programming problems done in python to help learn the concepts of programming through problem solving.

-Code is extensively commented to allow easy guidance when reviewing concepts or problems.
+Code is extensively commented to allow easy guidance when reviewing concepts and problems.